CCIGAMES/Mickey-1928-improved/README.md

 Since 2024, the first three cartoons of Mickey are in the public domain.
 The final dataset includes:
 - 40 stills from *Gallopin' Gaucho* (in color)
 - 22 stills from *Plane Crazy*
-- 34 stills from *Steamboat Willie*.
+- 35 stills from *Steamboat Willie* (1 in colour).
+- various posters, cels and sketches from the time

 The stills are not currently available in high quality and you should not expect consistently good results from Mickey-1928.
 The color images from *Gallopin' Gaucho* are in 360x360 pixels.
 Hopefully with the cartoons now being part of the public domain, higher definition versions should be available.